Programme

 14:00 – 15:30 EEST

-Workshop on Law, Geoeconomics, and the Breakdown of the International Rules-Based Order: Economic Lawfare Amid Rising “Geolegal” Rivalry
+Workshops on Law, Geoeconomics, and the Breakdown of the International Rules-Based Order: Economic Lawfare Amid Rising “Geolegal” Rivalry

 Speakers

-Jens Hillebrand Pohl, FIIA (co-chair)
+Jens Hillebrand Pohl

 15:30 – 16:00 EEST